sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_functions.md

 ```
 The implementation of this function is largely the same for all 3 node types.
 Each node has a corresponding `getOperatorLoc` member function, which retrieves the source location of the operator.
-The operator itself is retrieved by a call to a static class function `getOpcodeStr`, depending on the type of node being processed.
+The operator itself is retrieved by a call to a static class function `getOpcodeStr`, qualified based on the type of node being processed.
-For example, this is `BinaryOperator::getOpcodeStr` for binary operator nodes, and `CompoundAssignOperator::getOpcodeStr` for compound assignment operators.
+For example, this is `BinaryOperator::getOpcodeStr` for binary operator nodes, `CompoundAssignOperator::getOpcodeStr` for compound assignment operators, and `UnaryOperator::getOpCodeStr` for the example above.
-As such, the implementations of these functions have been omitted for brevity.
+As such, the implementations for the rest of these functions have been omitted for brevity.

 ### Overloaded operators